bootstrap-vue/bootstrap-vue/src/components/table/README.md

 The props `sort-by` and `sort-desc` can be turned into _two-way_ (syncable) props by adding the `.sync` modifier.
-Your bound variables will then be updated accordingly based on the current sort critera.
+Your bound variables will then be updated accordingly based on the current sort criteria.
 See the [Vue docs](http://vuejs.org/v2/guide/components.html#sync-Modifier) for details on the `.sync` prop modifier

 **Note:** The built-in `sort-compare` routine **cannot** sort virtual columns, nor sort based on the